Diversity and equality networks

-Our activities contribute to Reading's ambition to embed equality and diversity across the University and we are fully supported by the Pro-Vice-Chancellor (Research and Innovation) Professor Parveen Yaqoob who is the University's Champion for sexual orientation and gender identity.
+Our activities contribute to Reading's ambition to embed equality and diversity across the University and we are fully supported by the Deputy Vice-Chancellor and Pro-Vice-Chancellor (Research and Innovation) Professor Parveen Yaqoob who is the University's Champion for sexual orientation and gender identity.
 We welcome suggestions at any time for LGBT Plus events and activities.

 Become an LGBT Plus Ally

 One of our most popular initiatives is developing a network of allies across the University.
 An LGBT Plus Ally is someone who doesn't identify as LGBT+ and believes that lesbian, gay, bisexual and transgender people should experience full equality, or indeed someone who identities as L, G, B, T, or + and is an ally to others across the LGBT+ spectrum.